Our Price Setting and Listing Policies

 Taxes and 3rd Party Commissions and Fees

-The high fees charged by vacation rental brokers , such as Airbnb and VRBO, to our renting guests — as well as to ourselves as hosts — have become a thorn in our traditional vacation renting concept which is guided by reasonableness and affordability.
-Seeing third-party brokers charge our valued renting guests horrendous fees, commissions, and compounded taxes, compared to our own fair pricing is, in our view, unconscionable.
+The high fees charged by vacation rental brokers, such as Airbnb and VRBO, to our renting guests — as well as to ourselves as hosts — have become a thorn in our traditional vacation renting concept which is guided by reasonableness and affordability.
+Seeing third-party brokers charge our valued renting guests horrendous fees and commissions, compared to our own fair pricing is, in our view, unconscionable.

 About 20% commissions and fees are charged by Airbnb and VRBO.